Rokfor/rokfor-slim/installation.md

 ### Configuration

 First, create copies of the database and settings configuration file.
 Rename or copy the *.local.php to *.php files:

     $ cd config
     $ cp database.local.php database.php
     $ cp settings.local.php settings.php
     $ cp redis.local.php redis.php

 The options in the **settings.php** file don't need to be changed as long as you keep the directory structure.
-Talking about **directories**: Make sure, that the webserver has access to the _udb_ and _cache_ folder:
+Talking about **directories**: Make sure, that the webserver has write access to the _udb_ and _cache_ folders:

-    public         _Webserver Document Root_
+    public         → Webserver Document Root
     | index.php
-    | udb          _Default Storage directory, chmod r/w for the webserver_
+    | udb          → Storage directory, chmod r/w for the webserver
     | assets
-    config         _Configuration Files_
-    locale         _Localization Files, currently only german_
-    cache          _Template Cache_
+    private        → Private Storage outside of webroot
+    | udb          → Storage directory, chmod r/w for the webserver
+    config         → Configuration Files
+    locale         → Localization Files
-    src            _Rokfor PHP Runtime Sources_
+    cache          → Template Cache, chmod r/w for the webserver src            → Rokfor PHP Runtime Sources
-    vendor         _Composer Dependencies_
-    templates      _Jade Templates_
+    vendor         → Composer Dependencies
+    templates      → Jade Templates
-    build          _Css and Javascript Sources_
+    build          → Css and Javascript Sources

-Second, you need to change the database settings in **database.php**.
-To achieve that, you need to know the User, Password, Database and Server for your MySQL Account.
+Change the database settings in **database.php**.
+You need to know the User, Password, Database and Server for your MySQL Account.
 If you enable **versioning** in the configuration file, all changes of contributions are tracked.
 This is useful in cases you want to keep the editing history.
 As a downside, it will create a lot of data.
-If you change the log **level** to \Monolog\Logger::DEBUG, all sql queries are logged.
+If you change the log **level** to `\Monolog\Logger::DEBUG`, all sql queries are logged.
 The path to the log file can be adjusted in the **log** setting.

     // Database settings